tahoe-lafs/tahoe-lafs/pyfec/README.txt

 contributed to it: Phil Karn, Robert Morelos-Zaragoza, Hari Thirumoorthy, and Dan Rubenstein.
 Thanks to the Mnet hackers who wrote an earlier Python wrapper, especially Myers Carpenter and Hauke Johannknecht.
-Thanks to Brian Warner for help with the API, documentation, debugging, and unit tests.
+Thanks to Brian Warner and Amber O'Whielacronx for help with the API, documentation, debugging, compression, and unit tests.
 Thanks to the creators of GCC (starting with Richard M. Stallman) and Valgrind (starting with Julian Seward) for a pair of excellent tools.
 Thanks to my coworkers at Allmydata -- http://allmydata.com -- Fabrice Grinda, Peter Secor, Rob Kinninmont, Brian Warner, Zandr Milewski, Justin Boreta, Mark Meras for sponsoring this work and releasing it under a Free Software licence.

 Enjoy!

 Zooko Wilcox-O'Hearn
-2007-04-11
+2007-04-14
 Boulder, Colorado